d0rianb/TowerDefenseGame/README.md

 Written in TypeScript, it can be run in the browser : [at this incredible URL](https://d0rianb.github.io/TowerDefenseGame/).

-The game uses the [UnrailEngine](https://github.com/d0rianb/UnrailEngine) with its `Offscreen-Renderer` for the renderering, lopp and events managment.
+The game uses the [UnrailEngine](https://github.com/d0rianb/UnrailEngine) with its `Offscreen-Renderer` for the renderering, loop and events managment.
 It uses `Vue` for the interface.

 The game is in an early development state and look like this :
 ![screenshot](docs/images/screenshot-dev-01.png)